AndrewBarba/cs6740/hw3/hw3.md

 ###### Does it have a security vulnerability?

 For the sake of argument let's assume the variables `$pwd` and `$uid` came directly from the `POST` body of a request sent by a user in a login form.
 This code has a huge security flaw in that those variables have not been sanitized in anyway before using them to create a SQL query.
 Because the query is simply a string, we can craft a string of our own that adds additional commands into the query.
-For example, let's say I wanted to delete all the users from the database of this site to create a denial of service for it's users, I would send this as the value of my password:
+For example, let's say I wanted to delete all the users from the database of this site to create a denial of service by preventing anyone from logging in, I would send this as the value of my password:

 ```
 bogus’; DROP TABLE usertable; #